-- 1. Open the Connection dialog for an existing connection: - Click Edit Connections in the main toolbar.
-Select a connection and click I in the Edit Connections dialog. - Select View | My Connections.
-In the My Connections pane, select a connection and click CEdit. - 2.
+- 1. Open the Connection dialog for an existing connection.
+Use one of the following methods: - Click in the main toolbar.
+Select a connection and click in the Edit Connections dialog. - 2.
 Select the Environment tab in the Connection dialog. - 3.
 Click Detect Environment Information. - Note: To successfully view all environment information requested by Benchmark Factory, the login account used in the connection must have sufficient permissions.
+See Environment Information on page 66 for more information.